Richard Ferrand

-Richard Ferrand (/fr/; born 1 July 1962) is a French politician of La République En Marche!
-(LREM) who has served as President of the Constitutional Council since 8 March 2025.
+Richard Ferrand (/fr/; born 1 July 1962) is a French politician of Renaissance who has served as President of the Constitutional Council since 8 March 2025.
 He previously served as President of the National Assembly from 2018 to 2022.
 He had served as a member of the National Assembly for Finistère's 6th constituency from 2012 to 2022.
 A longtime member of the Socialist Party, he was LREM's General Secretary from October 2016.
 He briefly served as Minister for the Cohesion of Territories between May and June 2017 before resigning due to nepotism accusations.
 Following his resignation, he became the leader of the party's group in the National Assembly in June 2017 and then was elected to the Chamber's Presidency in September 2018.

 In June 2022, he became the third incumbent presiding officer of the French lower house in history to be unseated after distant predecessors Raymond Forni in 2002 and Armand Marrast in 1849 (during the French Second Republic).